stanggren/planet-jumper/README.md

 Simple DOM point and click adventure.
 Travel the solar system to solve the energy crisis of your planet.
+Save your planet by finding a battery.
+Travel to other planets by clicking on them, find clues and items to get you closer to find that battery.
 Built with vanilla JS, HTML and CSS.
+Hosted on github pages.

 ## Play the game